W0rL0rD/UW-CS-Checklist-Automator/README.md

 # UW-Checklist-Automator
-Repo for a checklist for the breadth and depth requirements of various faculties in UW.
+Repo for a checklist for the breadth and depth requirements of Computer Science at the University of Waterloo